-- A. The law clerk program established in APR 6 and implemented in these regulations is conducted by the Bar Association at the direction of the Supreme Court.
-It is administered by the Law Clerk Board under the direction of the Board of Governors. - B. The good moral character and fitness of an applicant is determined by the Character and Fitness Board pursuant to Admission and Practice Rules 7 and 20 through 24.4(a). - C. To facilitate prompt administration of APR 6 and these regulations, designated staff of the Washington State Bar Association may act on behalf of the Law Clerk Board under APR 6 and these regulations. - D. The Law Clerk Board, with the approval of the Board of Governors, may amend these regulations as necessary.
+- A. The law clerk program established in Rule 6 of the Admission and Practice Rules (APR-6) and implemented in these regulations is conducted by the Washington State Bar Association at the direction of the Supreme Court.
+It is administered by the Law Clerk Board under the direction of the Board of Governors. - B. The good moral character and fitness of an applicant is determined by the Character and Fitness Board pursuant to Admission and Practice Rules APR 7 and 20 through 24.34(a). - C. To facilitate prompt administration of APR 6 and these regulations, designated staff of the Washington State Bar Association may act on behalf of the Law Clerk Board under APR 6 and these regulations. - D. The Law Clerk Board, with the approval of the Board of Governors, may amend these regulations as necessary.
 Revisions of these regulations shall not apply retroactively to an enrolled law clerk.
 These changes shall apply to applications, petitions and requests made after the effective date of the revisions.